AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## User Visits {#uservisits}

 This report shows the total learners accessing the system in a day or month period.
 Browsing the learning platform without consuming any learning is also considered as 'accessing' the learning platform.
 This helps the Administrator understand the total set of users accessing the system.
-On the first of the month, captivate prime creates a record of total users accessing the platform for the previous month.
+On the first of the month, Learning Manager creates a record of total users accessing the platform for the previous month.
 It also captures the usergroup information for these users.

 Only those usergroups configured by the Administrator are recorded.
 This allows the Administrators to apply filter on usergroups for historical monthly data as well.
-Note that incase usergroups configuration is modified and Captivate Prime has not recorded data for this usergroup in earlier months, then Captivate Prime cannot display the data for this newly configured usergroups for previous months.
+Note that incase usergroups configuration is modified and Learning Manager has not recorded data for this usergroup in earlier months, then Learning Manager cannot display the data for this newly configured usergroups for previous months.

 This report contains users accessing the platform using all formats like web, mobile app, headless custom solutions, and so on.
-The device app usage graph specifically mentions only the users accessing the platform using Captivate Prime's device app.
+The device app usage graph specifically mentions only the users accessing the platform using Learning Manager's device app.
 This helps Administrators identify the usage of mobile app in their account.

 ![](assets/user-visit-report.png)